United Kingdom cost-of-living crisis: Government

-Early government responses to rising inflation included a 6.6% rise in the minimum wage, which was announced in 2021, and came into effect in April 2022.
-The UK government intensified its efforts to respond to the cost-of-living crisis in May 2022, with a £5 billion windfall tax on energy companies to help fund a £15 billion support package for the public.
-The package included every household getting a £400 discount on energy bills, which would be in addition to a £150 council tax refund the government had already ordered.
+Early government responses to rising inflation included a 6.6% increase in the minimum wage, announced in 2021 and effective in April 2022.
+The UK government intensified its efforts to address the cost-of-living crisis in May 2022, introducing a £5 billion windfall tax on energy companies to help fund a £15 billion support package for the public.
+The package included every household receiving a £400 discount on energy bills, in addition to a £150 council tax refund that the government had already ordered.
 For about 8 million of the UK's lowest-income households, a further £650 payment was announced.
 Additionally, pensioners or those with disability would qualify for extra payments, on top of the £550 that every household gets, and the £650 they would receive if they had a low income.

-In June 2022, business secretary Kwasi Kwarteng ordered an urgent review of the motor fuel market to complete by 7 July, to see if consumer prices were excessively high.
+In June 2022, business secretary Kwasi Kwarteng ordered an urgent review of the motor fuel market, to be completed by 7 July, to determine whether consumer prices were excessively high.
 The measures were called insufficient by many people and organisations, including outgoing Prime Minister Boris Johnson, with the Bank of England predicting that the UK would enter recession by 2023.

-Johnson's successor Liz Truss announced a package of subsidies for rising energy bills with an estimated potential cost of up to £150 billion, depending on future wholesale prices.
+Johnson's successor Liz Truss announced a package of subsidies to address rising energy bills, with an estimated cost of up to £150 billion, depending on future wholesale prices.
 The main piece of this package was the Energy Price Guarantee, which would mean that a UK household with "average energy usage" would pay no more than £2,500 a year on energy, although this was widely misinterpreted as Truss stated in media interviews that "nobody would pay more than £2,500".
 She later clarified this, while ruling out introducing a new windfall tax on the profits of energy producers and suppliers.
 The subsidies were initially planned to last for two years for consumers and six months for businesses, but in October the new Chancellor Jeremy Hunt said that the package would continue until April 2023 and that from this date support would be targeted at "the most vulnerable."

-After his appointment as prime minister in October 2022 following Truss's resignation amid an economic and credibility crisis caused by the September 2022 mini-budget proposed by Truss and Kwarteng, Rishi Sunak continued the package of subsidies for rising energy bills.
+After he was appointed prime minister in October 2022 following Truss's resignation amid an economic and credibility crisis caused by the September 2022 mini-budget proposed by Truss and Kwarteng, Rishi Sunak continued the package of subsidies for rising energy bills.
 As chancellor, he provided some funding to help vulnerable people cope with the rising cost of living.

-In October 2022, the Scottish Government introduced an act to freeze rents and establish a moratorium on evictions in Scotland for both the private rented and social sectors.
+In October 2022, the Scottish government introduced an act to freeze rents and establish a moratorium on evictions in Scotland for both the private rented and social sectors.